Impact

 Risk and Exploitability

 The CVSS score of 7.5 indicates high severity.
-No EPSS data is available, and the vulnerability is not listed in the CISA KEV catalog, suggesting a lower likelihood of widespread exploitation at present.
+The EPSS score of 0.00263 indicates a very low but nonzero exploitation probability, and the vulnerability is not listed in the CISA KEV catalog, suggesting a lower likelihood of widespread exploitation at present.
 The likely attack vector is the supply of a crafted DCM image through any interface that invokes the decoder, such as image upload endpoints or import functions.
 Exploitation would lead to a crash rather than arbitrary code execution, and no additional conditions are asserted in the advisory.

 OpenCVE Enrichment